Ecuadorian cuisine: Catholic church

 Besides the regions, there are several typical Ecuadorian dishes consumed on special occasions.
 Fanesca, a fish soup including several types of beans, lentils, and corn, is often eaten during Lent and Easter and is traditionally served all over Ecuador.
 During the week before the commemoration of the deceased or All Souls' Day, the fruit beverage colada morada is typical, accompanied by a "guagua de pan" which is stuffed bread shaped like children.

 Chinese influence

-Chifa (from the Mandarin words 吃饭, meaning "to eat rice") is the Ecuadorian term for Ecuadorian-Chinese food (or for an Ecuadorian-Chinese fusion restaurant).
+Chifa, from the Mandarin words 吃饭 (chī fàn, lit. 'to eat rice'), is the Ecuadorian term for Ecuadorian-Chinese food (or for an Ecuadorian-Chinese fusion restaurant).
 Because many Chinese ingredients are hard to find in Ecuador, the Chinese modified their cuisine and incorporated many Ecuadorian elements (mainly Spanish, Indigenous, and African) into their cuisine.

 Middle Eastern influence

 Since 1875, there has been a constant flow of Lebanese immigrants to Ecuador, first fleeing the Ottoman Empire, and then the aftermath of World War I and II.
 By 1986, there were 97,500 Lebanese immigrants in Ecuador.
 Shawarma restaurants have become increasingly popular, presenting another instance of fusion cuisine.
 Since many of the ingredients in Middle Eastern cuisine cannot be found in the country, Lebanese immigrants have made replacements with native ingredients.